Woody Myers

 Woodrow Augustus Myers Jr. (born February 14, 1954) is an American physician and politician from Indiana.
 He served as health commissioner for Indiana and New York City.
 He was the Democratic nominee for governor of Indiana in the 2020 election, losing to incumbent Republican Eric Holcomb.

 Early life and education

 Myers is from Indianapolis.
-His father worked as a landscaper and his mother was a school principal.
-Myers graduated from Shortridge High School when he was 16 years old, from Stanford University when he was 19 years old, and from Harvard Medical School when he was 23 years old.
-He also attended Stanford's Graduate School of Business, and earned a Master of Business Administration.
+His father was a landscaper, and his mother was a school principal.
+Myers graduated from Shortridge High School when he was 16 years old, Stanford University when he was 19, and Harvard Medical School when he was 23.
+He also attended Stanford's Graduate School of Business and earned a Master of Business Administration.

 Career

 Myers served as an assistant professor of medicine at the University of California, San Francisco, and quality assurance chairman at San Francisco General Hospital.